public-transport/db-hafas/readme.md

 .catch(console.error)
 ```

-The output will be in the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format):
+The output will be a [`journey` object in the *Friendly Public Transport Format* `1.0.1` format](https://github.com/public-transport/friendly-public-transport-format/tree/1.0.1/spec#journey):

 ```javascript
 [ {